-GCSE Economics or Business Studies is not offered at Camp Hill and so students are not expected to have studied either GCSE Economics or Business Studies.
+GCSE Economics has been offered at Camp Hill for the first time this year and so students are not expected to have studied either GCSE Economics.
 The course will be taught assuming that students do not have any prior knowledge of the subject.
 This means that students doing Economics who come to Camp Hill in the Sixth Form will not be at any disadvantage.

 During the course of study, students need to develop a critical approach to economic models and methods of enquiry.
-They will develop a good knowledge of developments in the UK economy and government policies over the past fifteen years.
+They will develop and a good knowledge of developments in the UK economy and government policies over the past fifteen years.
 Accordingly a readiness to keep abreast of economic issues is desirable, through reading newspapers, and watching news and current affairs programmes.